-- alert relevant central government authority (e.g. Ministry of Mines) of abusive and exploitative practices occurring in the supply chain; - in areas in which minerals are illegally taxed or extorted, take immediate steps to ensure that upstream intermediaries and consolidators disclose downstream or publicly the payments made to public or private security forces for the provision of security; - engage with intermediaries and consolidators to help build their capabilities to document the behaviour of security and payments to security forces; - while sourcing from areas of artisanal and small-scale mining ("ASM"), support the formalisation of security arrangements between ASM communities, local government, and public or private security forces, in cooperation with civil society and international organisations, as appropriate, to ensure that all payments are freely made and proportionate to the service provided, clarify rules of engagement consistent with the international widely recognized standards;
+- alert relevant central government authority (e.g., Ministry of Industry and Information Technology, Ministry of Natural Resources, or Ministry of Mines of the host country) of abusive and exploitative practices occurring in the supply chain; - in areas in which minerals are illegally taxed or extorted, take immediate steps to ensure that upstream intermediaries and consolidators disclose downstream or public the payments made to public or private security forces for the provision of security; - engage with intermediaries and consolidators to help build their capabilities to document the behaviour of security and payments to security forces; - while sourcing from areas of artisanal and small-scale mining ("ASM"), support the formalisation of security arrangements between ASM communities, local government, and public or private security forces, in cooperation with civil society and international organisations, as appropriate, to ensure that all payments are freely made and proportionate to the service provided, clarify rules of engagement consistent with the international widely recognized standards;

-&lt;sup>34 Such as Voluntary Principles on Security and Human Rights, the UN Code of Conduct for Law Enforcement Officials and the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials.
-For further guidance, see Multilateral Investment Guarantee Agency, The Voluntary Principles on Security and Human Rights: An Implementation
+Such as Voluntary Principles on Security and Human Rights, the UN Code of Conduct for Law Enforcement Officials and the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials.
+For further guidance, see Multilateral Investment Guarantee Agency, The Voluntary Principles on Security and Human Rights: An Implementation Toolkit for Major Sites (2008); International Committee of the Red Cross - Training Resources for armed police and security personnel; and the International Code of Conduct for Private Security Service Providers (2010).

-- support the establishment of community forums to share and communicate information; - support the establishment of a trust or other similar fund, where appropriate, through which security forces are paid for their services; - build partnership with international organisations or civil society organisations, as appropriate, to support capacity-building of security forces consistent with the Voluntary Principles on Security and Human Rights, on mine sites, and UN Code of Conduct for Law Enforcement Officials or the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials.
+- support the establishment of community forums to share and communicate information; - support the establishment of a trust or other similar fund, where appropriate, through which security forces are paid for their services; - build partnership with international organisations or civil society organisations, as appropriate, to support capacity-building of security forces, so that their behaviors on mine sites meet requirements of recognized international standards.

-See, for example, Global Reporting Initiative, Indicator Protocols Set: Human Rights, Mining and Metals Sector Supplement (Version 3.0), indicator HR8:

-"Percentage of security personnel trained in the organisation's policies or procedures concerning aspects of human rights that are relevant to operations".
+See Global Reporting Initiative, Indicator Protocols Set: Human Rights, Mining and Metals Sector Supplement (Version 3.0), indicator HR8: "Percentage of security personnel trained in the organisation's policies or procedures concerning aspects of human rights that are relevant to operations".
 For further descriptions of indicators, see the commentaries to the indicator.

 For guidance on reporting on indicators and compiling relevant information, including with regard to risks to communities and women, see Global Reporting Initiative, Sustainability Reporting Chinese Guidelines and GRI Mining and Metals Sector Supplement (Version 3.0).
 With regard to minerals originating from mines or transported along transportation routes where security forces are present, the percentage of minerals or money, on a disaggregate per batch basis, illegally taxed or extorted from upstream actors by public or private security forces; the nature and type of payments to public or private security, including the nature and type of any arrangement on the provision of security and payment.